uplinkhq/docs/blog/2020/02-07-community-jobs.md

 - announcement
 ---

-_Update June 2020 - #jobs-community is now also open for Uplink members, who started their own startup and are looking for co-founders or a CTO in exchange for shares!_
+_Update June 2020 - #community-jobs is now also open for Uplink members, who started their own startup and are looking for co-founders or a CTO in exchange for shares!_

 ---